 Usual Adult Dose for Diabetes Type 2:

-Maintain the same total daily dose of metformin and sitagliptin when changing between immediate-release and extended release.
+-The same daily dose of metformin and sitagliptin should be maintained if need to change between immediate-release and extended-release products.

 What other drugs will affect metformin and sitagliptin?